mykolav/must-use-ret-val-fs/README.md

 # License

-The [MustUseRetVal](https://github.com/mykolav/must-use-ret-val-fs) analyzer and code-fix provider are licensed under the MIT license.
+The analyzer and code-fix provider are licensed under the MIT license.
-So they can be used freely in commercial applications.